 The normal length for the MA program at the Centre for Medieval Studies is one year.

 MA students may substitute a thesis for one full course as part of their degree requirements.
-Very few students do, as it usually extends their program beyond a year and is generally considered to be a more difficult option; but for a student who has a clearly defined topic, can find a supervisor, and is sure that he/she can organize time well enough to succeed, it is available.
 Submitted theses must follow the formatting guidelines set by the School of Graduate Studies.

 The non-Latin MA courses are normally chosen from the Centre’s annual list, though permission to take a course not on the list can be granted.
-Students should consult the Associate Director about their choices, talk to instructors, and perhaps sit in on the first classes before making a final decision: enrolment forms need not be handed in to the Centre until the end of September/early October (the deadline for submission of enrolment forms).
+Students are encouraged to consult the Associate Director about their choices, talk to instructors, and sit in on the first classes of various courses before making a final decision by the end of September/early October (the deadline for submission of enrolment forms).

-The Centre refrains from prescribing any course or program of courses.
-Medieval studies includes anything between about AD 500 and 1500 (and may include some further centuries at either end of that period).
+The Centre for Medieval Studies refrains from prescribing any course or program of courses.
+Medieval Studies in Toronto includes all subjects between about AD 500 and 1500 (and may include some further centuries at either end of that period).
 Although anchored in the Latinate regions of Europe, CMS course offerings range across all Europe, the Mediterranean, and indeed beyond.
-Furthermore, the Toronto approach to Medieval Studies is strongly interdisciplinary and offers a training in a variety of disciplines, including languages, literature, history, philosophy, religion, art, technology, politics, social organization, literacy, archaeology, physical resources, and probably more.
+Furthermore, the Toronto approach to Medieval Studies is strongly interdisciplinary and offers a training in a variety of disciplines, including languages, literature, history, philosophy, religion, art, and more.
 No single set of courses can provide an adequate introduction to all this.

 A. For those who have not passed the Level One examination:

-B. For students who have passed the Level One, but not the Level Two Latin examination:
+B. For students who have passed the Level One, and wish to prepare for the Level Two Latin examination:

-- Those who are thinking of proceeding to a PhD are strongly urged to audit MST 1001Y (Intermediate Medieval Latin), though a pass at the Level Two Latin examination is not required for the MA degree.
+- Those who are thinking of proceeding to a PhD are strongly urged to audit MST 1001Y (Medieval Latin II), though a pass at the Level Two Latin examination is not required for the MA degree.

-- A mixture of foundation/specialization courses, as suggested in A (above).
+- See the list of courses suggested in A (above).

 C. For students who have passed both the Level One and Level Two Latin examinations:

-- There is no need to take any more Latin (though advanced courses are offered).
-Only three other courses are required for the degree, though four may certainly be taken.
+- There is no need to take any more Latin (though advanced courses are offered and may be attended).
+Three full courses are required for the MA degree, though four may be taken.

-- A mixture of foundation/specialization courses, as suggested in A (above).
+- A mixture of courses, as suggested in A and B (above).
 Students in this category are ideally placed to take other languages, if needed, and to build up skills in editing, if this is what they are interested in pursuing.

 These three packages are only suggestions.
 Students may wish to take mainly (or only) foundation courses in new areas; they may wish to take mainly (or only) courses in their areas of specialization; they may have done palaeography elsewhere, or even (though we would be surprised) not wish to take it at all.
 We do urge all students, however, to take the opportunity of the first year to open gateways to future research.

 The only language requirement for the MA at the Centre is Level One Latin/MST 1000Y.
-MA students are, however, urged to have a try at the Level Two Latin, French, and German examinations: failures are not recorded.
+MA students are, however, urged to have a try at the Level Two Latin, and at the French and German examinations: failures are not recorded.
 An MA student’s pass in a language exam that is part of the PhD requirement will be recorded on the transcript.

 Forms for MA students (e.g. to enrol or submit a thesis) are available from the School of Graduate Studies.